 SRTC is committed to creating a safe and secure campus environment that is free from acts of intimidation or the fear of falling victim to sexual assault or sexual violence.
-SRTC has partnered with EverFi to provide education in critical life skills such as sexual assault prevention and alcohol abuse prevention, and utilizes 'Haven', an online sexual assault awareness and prevention course, available to all students.
-Haven is specifically designed to address the issues of domestic violence, dating violence, sexual assault, and stalking, including information on recognizing warning signs of abusive behavior, risk reduction techniques, and positive options for bystander intervention.
-Every student is expected to complete 'Haven'.
-'Haven' is Southern Regional Technical College's primary resource for prevention and awareness and is provided to all employees upon hiring and to all students during orientation as well as in the COLL 1500 course.
+SRTC has partnered with Get Inclusive, an online sexual assault awareness and prevention course, to provide education in critical life skills such as sexual assault prevention and alcohol abuse prevention.
+Get Inclusive is specifically designed to address the issues of domestic violence, dating violence, sexual assault, and stalking, including information on recognizing warning signs of abusive behavior, risk reduction techniques, and positive options for bystander intervention.
+Every student is expected to complete Get Inclusive training as it is Southern Regional Technical College's primary resource for prevention and awareness and is provided to all employees upon hiring and to all students during orientation as well as in the COLL 1500 course.

-An important component of the Haven course is a list of resources and links for students, which includes information on SRTC's student code of conduct, as well as a link to state of Georgia legal statutes regarding relationship and sexual violence.
+An important component of the Get Inclusive course is a list of resources and links for students, which includes information on SRTC's student code of conduct, as well as a link to state of Georgia legal statutes regarding relationship and sexual violence.